 When we build a custom site from scratch at Turbine, or even a widget for a CMS like WordPress, we keep those transactions behind the scenes so guests are not ambushed by suddenly getting taken to some other site.
-We find this advantageous for both the guest and site owner:

 - It’s polite.
 In fact, in the early days of online shopping, it used to be best practice to let people know when you were going to redirect them somewhere.

 - You lose your branding.
-Like a good glass of wine, we want each sip to be rich with the experience your site works so hard to achieve–with no bad aftertaste.
+Like a good glass of wine, we want each sip to be rich with the experience your website works so hard to achieve–with no bad aftertaste.
 Will the platform even let you upload your logo?

 - Your guest may trust you, but they may not feel that way about the platform you sent them to.
 There are tons of platforms out there, and it’s likely your guest has never heard of the one you’re using.
 Thus, you’ve asked them to do business with a stranger.
 All of the sudden your header and footer are gone, and your navigation with it.
 It can be disorienting to some of your guests, and even worrying.
 Was this redirection supposed to happen, or were bad actors involved?
 Don’t assume your guest is fine with this.

 - Lost opportunity.
 What else could the guest have done on your site?
 If they chose a less profitable button to click, then you’ll likely miss out on any other clicks, and the platform you just sent them to may distract them enough to catch their attention.
 At that point, you’ve lost them./li>